Azure/azure-sdk-for-js/sdk/storage/README.md

 #### Compatible with IE11

 You need polyfills to make this library work with IE11.
 The easiest way is to use [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill), or [polyfill service](https://polyfill.io/v2/docs/).

-Or you can load separate polyfills for missed ES feature(s).
+You can also load separate polyfills for missed ES feature(s).
 This library depends on following ES features which need external polyfills loaded.

 - `Promise`